kpav33/next-fireship/notes.md

 - **Routes Definition**: In Next.js, routes are defined by the file system.
 Each route segment is a directory with a page component (by default a server component) inside, defining the page's UI.
 - **Linking Pages**: Use the `<Link>` component or the `useRouter()` hook to navigate between pages.
 - **Dynamic Routes**: Use square brackets `[]` to define dynamic routes.
 Access route parameters in server components via the `params` object or in client components with the `useParams()` hook.
-- **Catch-All Routes**: Use `[...]` before a param name to handle all nested route segments.
+- **Catch-All Routes**: A route can have as many params as you need, but you can use `[...]` before a param name to handle all nested route segments.
 - **Route Groups**: Wrapping a folder name in parentheses `()` creates a route group, which doesn't affect the URL but helps organize the code.
 - **Parallel Routing**: Use `@` for parallel routing (e.g., `@pro`, `@basic`).
 This creates a named slot accessed in a parent layout, allowing multiple pages to render on the same route with different slots.
+Useful for complex dashboard apps.
-- **Intercepting Routes**: Mark with parentheses and two dots `(..)cart`.
-This pattern renders the default page for SSR and uses a different page for CSR, useful for displaying modals while maintaining the previous page's state.
+- **Intercepting Routes**: Marked with parentheses and two dots `(..)cart`.
+This pattern renders the default page for SSR (server side rendering) and uses a different page for CSR (client side rendering), useful for displaying modals while maintaining the previous page's state.

 ## Route Handlers